 Books – My book, Creative Visualization for Photographers, is about envisioning the end-result, that is, seeing in your mind’s eye what will be captured with your camera, and what are some of the image processing possibilities.

 Photo Workshops – Photo workshops offer a wonderful way to learn about the complete digital imaging process while on location with like-minded photographers.
 You not only learn from me, but you learn from the other workshop participants.
 This type of intensive hands on learning can help photographers get to the next level.
-Click here to see my 2017 workshops, and click here to see my 2018 workshops.
+Click here to see all my 2018 photo workshops.

 Seminars – I think I give more seminars than any of my pro photographer friends.
 Why?
 I truly enjoy sharing photo information, illustrated with my photographs from around the world.
 I offer two-hour, half-day and all-days seminars.
 Here’s a list of where I’ll be presenting in the next few months.
 Attending a seminar is a proven way to inspire photographers to advance their image-making efforts.